zinon/Rprog3/CodeBook.md

    5 STANDING
    6 LAYING`
    and associate an additional column with descriptive activity names as specified in that file.
-   g.
-Return the resulting `combinedData`.
+   - Return the resulting `combinedData`.

 2. Merge the training and the test sets using the `getMergedData` function to create one data set.